 I think I might have gone with GitHub if it wasn’t for the somewhat (silly) low bandwidth limits.
 Worrying about how many times other developers and artists may clone or pull files from a repository seemed like something that I’d rather avoid.

 Bitbucket is made by Atlassian and has a lot to offer as well.
 They have a free tier for small teams of up to 5 users with 1GB of storage.
-Their standard tier costs only $2/user/month and comes with 5GB of storage.
-Additional storage can be purchased for a very reasonable $10/month for 100GB of storage (I'm assuming even for the free tier).
+Their standard tier costs only $3/user/month and comes with 5GB of storage.
+Additional storage can be purchased for a very reasonable $10/month for 100GB of storage (even for the free tier).

-For a free, cross-platform, open source GitHub alternative I strongly recommend Gitea.
+For a free, cross-platform, open source GitHub alternative that you can run yourself, I strongly recommend Gitea.
 Gitea is written in Go and is distributed as a single executable file per platform.
 Configuration is amazingly painless and in just a couple of minutes, I was able to setup a new repository and push my project to it.
 It has Git LFS support (including file locking) and features a wiki and issue tracking.
 Best of all it runs well with minimal system resources.

 After bouncing around a few times between the options above, I finally decided to go with Git.
 The price is right, and the number of hosting options and clients available is pretty hard to beat.
-For hosting, I decided to go with Azure DevOps in addition to running Gitea on my home server (an Intel i3 machine with mirrored 1TB drives for repository storage) to test it out since Git makes it easy to push changes to both.
-Should Microsoft change their free tier in the future, I'll likely setup another VPS on Digital Ocean and move my Gitea instance there.
+For cloud hosting I decided to go with Azure DevOps in addition to running Gitea on my home server (an Intel i3 machine with mirrored 1TB drives for repository storage) since Git makes it easy to push changes to both.
+Should Microsoft change their free tier in the future, I’ll likely setup a VPS on Linode and move my Gitea instance there.

 For task tracking I’m currently using Quire.
 I really enjoy how clean it looks and how easy it is to create and work with task hierarchies.
 Their is also a Kanban board to make organizing and shuffling tasks around easier.
 Most importantly, there are keyboard shortcuts for almost everything!
 It’s currently free, though it does appear they will eventually have paid tiers as well.
 Depending on how that goes I may switch entirely to Gitea as its issue tracking is still more than enough for what I need.